JuryM87/VPN-Setup-Usage/README.md

 <h2>Objectives</h2>

 - Create Virtual Machine
+- Observe IP adress before with no VPN
 - Download and install ProtonVPN
-- Observe IP before with no VPN
-- Observe IP after with VPN
+- Observe IP address after with VPN

 <h2>Before We Begin</h2>
 Browse to https://whatismyipaddress.com and take notes of your current ipaddress in a text file or note pad